Emergency food storage is a critical part of any good prepper’s prepping strategy.

 HOLT is an acronym for humidity, oxygen, light, and temperature.
 These are the critical components to storing your long-term emergency food safely.
 You need low humidity, oxygen absorbers, low light, and low temperature to help keep your food safer for longer.

-Thin, plastic containers do not work well for long term storage.
+Thin, plastic containers do not work well for long term storage as discussed in this article on which plastics are safe for food storage.
 Consider using glass for items that are liquid.
 Also use food-grade five gallon buckets with gamma lids to hold foods that have been preserved in mylar bags.
 This gives you extra protection against spoilage and moisture.